leadpony/justify-benchmark/README.md

 ## How to Build

-The following tools are required to build and run the examples.
+The following tools are required to build and run the benchmarks.

 * JDK 8 or higher
 * [Apache Maven] 3.6.0 or higher